lukeslp/cleanupx/_METHODS/test_snippets/snipper/archive/admin_routes.py_alternatives.md

            }), 500
    ```

-2. **Get Open Ports Function**: This is a unique utility for network monitoring, filtering and processing network connections with psutil.
-It's important for security and diagnostics in an admin context.
+2. **System Status Helper Function (e.g., get_open_ports)**: This function is unique for its network monitoring capabilities, specifically checking open ports from a predefined list.
+It's part of a larger set of helper functions and demonstrates how the code interacts with system resources.

    ```python
    def get_open_ports():